 About Oscar Hookers

 What’s a surefire way for an actress to win an Oscar?
 Playing a real-life person helps.
-Sissy Spacek won an Academy Award for playing Loretta Lynn in “Coal Miners Daughter.”
-Consider portraying a character with a disability.
+Sissy Spacek won an Academy Award for playing Loretta Lynn in “Coal Miner’s Daughter.”
+How about portraying a character with a disability?
 Patty Duke won an Oscar for playing Helen Keller in “The Miracle Worker.”
 Duke increased her odds of a win by portraying a real-life individual with a disability.
 What about a psychopath?
-Kathy Bates’ portrayal of Annie Wilkes in “Misery” helped her win the Oscar.
+Kathy Bates’ portrayal of Annie Wilkes in “Misery” helped her win Best Actress.
 Having a flawless accent works in your favor as well.
 Meryl Streep scored double Oscar wins for having a spot-on accent as the Polish Holocaust survivor Sophie Zawistowska in “Sophie’s Choice.”
-Then again, almost 20 years later, as British PM Margaret Thatcher in “The Iron Lady.”
+Almost 20 years later, she portrayed British PM Margaret Thatcher in “The Iron Lady.”

 Or you have another option.
 You could choose to portray a sex worker.
 Close to twenty actresses have won Academy Awards for playing a hooker.
-The portrayal of this line of work is not limited to the big screen.
+The big screen does not limit the portrayal of this line of work.
 Prostitution has been in books, theater, television, and radio dramas.

 Some of the most famous female characters in American cinema and theater have been prostitutes.
-For instance, Anna Christie and Blanche DuBois.
-Holly Golightly and Vivian Ward are also examples.
-Keep in mind Fantine and Mary Magdalene.
+For instance, notable characters include Anna Christie, Blanche DuBois, Holly Golightly, Vivian Ward, Fantine, and Mary Magdalene.

 Some of the most acclaimed writers in literature, film, and theater have written roles for women where their main occupation has been that of a hooker.
 John Steinbeck, Woody Allen, Neil Simon, David Mamet, and Tennessee Williams are just a few.